-We are deeply saddened by the terror attacks on the city of Brussels.
+We are deeply saddened by the terror attack in Orlando.
 The entire Bright Horizons family extends our sympathies and support to all who have been impacted.
-We stand side by side with the people of Belgium and all good people around the world who are grieving now and are committed always to building a peaceful and respectful world.
+We stand side by side with the people of Orlando and all good people around the world who are grieving now and are committed always to building a peaceful and respectful world.

 Below are resources for families, teachers, and caregivers who are working to help children cope with these acts of unimaginable terror.
 We hope these resources provide a guide to help children make sense of the world around them and for healing to begin.